Judy Burges

 Judy M. Burges (born July 21, 1943) is a former Republican member of the Arizona House of Representatives, representing District 1, and a former member of the Arizona State Senate representing District 22.
 She was first appointed to the State Senate by the Maricopa County Board of Supervisors on January 23, 2012.

 Burges previously served in the Arizona House of Representatives, representing District 4, from 2005 until her appointment to the State Senate.
 Senator Burges chaired the Government, Joint Legislative Audit, and Appropriations Committees while serving in the House and served as vice chair for numerous other committees.

 Education

-Senator Burges graduated from Yavapai College with an AA in General Studies (1984); the for-profit, open enrollment, University of Phoenix with a BA in Management (1993) and an MBA in Business Administration (1996).
+Senator Burges graduated from Yavapai College with an AA in General Studies (1984); the for-profit, open enrollment, University of Phoenix with a BA in management (1993) and an MBA in Business Administration (1996).

 Work

-Burges' professional experience includes working as an Account Clerk with the Yavapai County Government from 1984-1996 and Budget Coordinator with the Cyprus Bagdad Copper Company from 1976-1981.
+Burges' professional experience includes working as an Account Clerk with the Yavapai County Government from 1984 to 1996 and Budget Coordinator with the Cyprus Bagdad Copper Company from 1976 to 1981.